amarinelli12/COVID-19_Capstone/README.md

 The data was collected anonymously in order to protect the identity of the individuals and hospitals.

-The dataset was originally comprised of 18 column features including my target 'Stay'.
+The dataset was originally comprised of 18 column features including my target `Stay` as well as over 300,000 sample patient data points.
 The features primarily consisted of coded geographical information and admission information.
 The features are described here:

 | Feature | Description | Notes |
 | --- | --- | --- |